9 Epic Places to Go Kayaking in Hawaii (+ Top Tours!)

 You should also check out this half-day kayaking trip on the Wailua River, the only river in Kauai that is navigable.

-This tour will take you through the beautiful landscapes, a traditional Hawaiian village, and provide you with the opportunity to learn more about the river’s history.
+This tour will take you through the beautiful landscapes, and a traditional Hawaiian village, and provide you with the opportunity to learn more about the river’s history.
 With the help of a guide, you will also have the chance to hike to a waterfall.

 Wailua River